InoryS/Clash-Parser-Online-Vercel/README.md

 > Therefore, it's strongly recommended that you deploy your own example rather than using someone else's service.
 >
 > Although this repository doesn't include such features, I still recommend using your own code.
 Of course, if you're willing to intentionally create erroneous requests and share them with me, that's even better (just kidding).
+>
+> Also, you need to pay attention to vercel.json, I use the redirection feature in vercel.json to protect sensitive files from external access, you may want to make sure it is applied correctly.

 ### Deployment Guide